timphil174/TimmyDEPOTsales-portfolio-project/README.md

 	- Sales Trends Analysis : Evalutaion of historical sales patterns, at every granularity, focusing on Sales, Margin, Sales Volume and Order Volume.
 	-Product Level Performance : An analysis of TimmyDEPOT's various product lines, understanding their impact on sales and returns.

-A dynamic and highly interactive Power BI dashboard can be downloaded here:
+A dynamic and interactive Power BI dashboard can be downloaded [here](https://drive.google.com/file/d/1tJmYqvQg9Wl8GgzIBcImNzqPXngob_Pa/view?usp=drive_link).
-Different slicers are displayed in the top right of the dashboard pages.
+Different slicers are located in the top right of the dashboard pages.
 Please, do not hesitate to interact with the visuals by hovering or clicking the many points of interest to display additional relevant information or perform dynamic slicing.

 The list of all the dax queries used to create the calculated measures and KPIs can be downloaded [here](https://docs.google.com/document/d/1opihpei_4-dEf88gOMW8lWPRbwRCYGQ-_mbCmQ-sb9Y/edit?usp=sharing).